a-akashdeep/a-akashdeep.github.io/_pages/about.md

 ## How I work

-My work often sits between experimental design, data interpretation, and practical problem-solving.
+My work often sits at the intersection of experimental design, data interpretation, and practical problem-solving.
 I like taking unclear technical problems and turning them into measurable questions: What do we need to test?
 Which measurement can separate competing explanations?
 What does the data actually show?
 How can the result be communicated clearly?

-I value patience, reliability, curiosity, respect, and structured thinking.
-These qualities matter in research because experiments rarely move in a straight line.
+I value patience, reliability, curiosity, respect, and critical thinking.
+These qualities matter in my research, and in any research, because experiments rarely move in a straight line.
 Good work often requires iteration, careful troubleshooting, honest communication, and attention to both details and people.

 ## Beyond the lab

-Outside research, I enjoy outdoor and physical activities such as running, cycling, volleyball, swimming, and calisthenics.
+Outside of research, I enjoy outdoor and physical activities such as running, cycling, volleyball, swimming, and calisthenics.
 These interests give me balance and reflect qualities I also value professionally: consistency, resilience, long-term improvement, and willingness to keep learning.